simplic/documentation/dev/setup/baget.md

 Save the file to the following directory: `%appdata%\Microsoft\Windows\Start Menu\Programs\Startup`

 ## How to use BaGet:
-After completing these steps and either restarting your Windows machine or executing the .cmd file manually a BaGet server will be running locally on your system (localhost:5000).
+After completing these steps and either restarting your Windows machine or executing the .cmd file manually, a BaGet server will be running locally on your system (localhost:5000).

 When creating local NuGet packages for .NET standard projects using the Local NuGet Manager included in the simplic-sdk repository, the created packages will be uploaded to the BaGet server making them accessible for use in Docker Compose.